Clarkson Charitable Gift Annuities

 Gifts to create gift annuities may count in the Evolution to Excellence fundraising campaign, in your next anniversary reunion, and towards Roundtable annual recognition.
 Contact the Annie Clarkson Society for help related to your unique circumstances.

-Clarkson invests its annuity assets with BNY Mellon Wealth Management.
+Clarkson has invested its annuity assets with BNY Mellon Wealth Management, since 1999.

 Create your own gift annuity projection with our gift-with-income calculator, or request a gift annuity projection from Clarkson.